No Win, No Fee Personal Injury Claims

 After The Event Insurance

 ‘After the event’ insurance covers expenses such as court fees and medical reports.
 There is a premium to pay for this insurance cover but you will not need to pay this at the outset.
 If you lose your case, the insurance company pays the premium as it is insured and you will only have to pay this premium if you win.
-You can choose whether to take this insurance out or not and the team at Michael Jefferies Injury Lawyers will explain your options to you in full.
+You can choose whether to take this insurance out or not, the team at Michael Jefferies Injury Lawyers will explain your options to you in full.

 No Win, No Fee With Jefferies Solicitors

-We will answer all your questions about no win, no fee and make sure you’re comfortable with every aspect of your claim before we proceed with your compensation claim.
+We will answer all your questions about no win, no fee to make sure you’re comfortable with every aspect of your claim before we proceed with your compensation claim.

 Please note – in limited circumstances, fees may be charged if your compensation claim is not successful.
 These circumstances are explained in our No Win, No Fee Agreement and usually involve cases where there has been dishonesty.
 In addition, if you fail to attend a medical appointment arranged for you, the doctor may charge a non-attendance fee.